Last date modified: 2025-Oct-07

 • Relevance and Key Documents—analyzes documents for both relevance and whether they are “hot” or important (key) to a case.

-• Issues—analyzes documents for whether they include content that falls under specific categories.
+• Issues—analyzes documents for whether they include content that falls under specific issues or categories.

 After the project is created, the aiR for Review project dashboard appears.

-Next, refer to Developing prompt criteria for the steps to perform to write the set of Prompt Criteria for the project analysis.
+Next, refer to Developing prompt criteria for information on the next phase on developing prompt criteria for project analysis.